Stratis Gayner Plastic Surgery

 The breasts tend to suffer deflation and drooping with massive weight loss.
 In Pennsylvania, this can be treated in several ways with breast enhancement surgery.
 If there is sufficient breast tissue, a breast reduction can be performed.
 Excess skin and breast tissue will be removed and the position of the nipple will be corrected.

 If there is not sufficient breast tissue to warrant removal, a breast lift can be performed.
 A breast lift and breast augmentation can be performed at the same time.
 This results in larger, firmer breasts in a lifted position.
 All of these procedures are performed under general anesthesia on an outpatient basis.
 There may be some scars, but they are usually well hidden in a bra or bathing suit.
-There is a chance that you may lose sensation of the nipples on a temporary or permanent basis.
-Although you will see an immediate difference, the final result is not completely evident for approximately 6 months after the procedure.
+There is a chance that you may lose nipple sensation temporarily or permanently.
+Even though you will see an immediate difference, the final result is not completely evident for approximately 6 months after the procedure.